Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Characterizing the annihilation signal

 Prompt cusps form from local maxima in the initial density field.
 Each of these density peaks has a collapse time $\ac$, which we estimate using the ellipsoidal collapse approximation in Ref.~\cite{Sheth:1999su}, and a characteristic comoving size $R\equiv|\delta/\nabla^2\delta|^{1/2}$, where $\delta$ is the height of the peak in the density contrast and $\nabla^2\delta$ is the Laplacian of the density contrast with respect to the comoving position.
 Numerical simulations \cite{Delos:2019mxl,Delos:2022yhn,Ondaro-Mallea:2023qat} show that a peak with these parameters collapses to form a power-law cusp with profile $\rho=A r^{-1.5}$, where:

 Here $\bar\rho(a)$ is the cosmic mean dark matter density at the scale factor $a$.
 This profile initially extends out to the radius

 These prompt cusps grow halos around them over time, and the halos also contribute to dark matter annihilation.
 However, prior halo and subhalo modeling suggests that their contribution to the annihilation rate is only at about the 10 percent level \cite{Delos:2022bhp}, so we neglect them.
+We will revisit this comparison in Section~\ref{sec:clusters}.

 Since the annihilation rate arising from a $\rho\propto r^{-1.5}$ density cusp diverges at small radii, it is also important to understand the deep interior structure of a prompt cusp.
 Analytic arguments \cite{Delos:2022yhn} (approximately confirmed in simulations \cite{Maccio:2012qf}) require that the initial thermal motion of the dark matter give rise to a finite-density core of radius